 Morning Kayak and Breakfast

 The next morning, my dad and I went kayaking for an hour before having breakfast.
-It began raining cats and dogs so we had to walk slowly on the bridge.
-Coming back, we had to wait sometime as they wouldn’t depart in the rain.
+It began raining cats and dogs so we had to stroll on the bridge.
+Coming back, we had to wait some time as they wouldn’t depart in the rain.

 We packed up and left around 10:30 am.